 Be Patient And Stick With It

-Of our day trip tours, Racha Noi/Yai and Phi Phi/Shark Point will not require a fast descent in normal conditions but things can get a little hurried and hectic on the King Cruiser dive.
+Of our day trip tours, Racha Noi/Yai and Phi Phi/Shark Point will not require a fast descent in normal conditions.
+Things can get a little hurried and hectic on the King Cruiser dive.

-Get in touch with our experienced staff to talk about any issues you have and let us solve them and ultimately make diving the wonderful hobby that is is.
+Get in touch with our experienced staff to talk about any issues you have.
+Let us solve them and ultimately make diving the wonderful hobby that is is.